WilliamVenner/blackhole/README.md

 [![Travis CI Build Status](https://travis-ci.com/WilliamVenner/blackhole.svg?token=GXuyFsyVxqMmbV5zG6B4&branch=master)](https://travis-ci.com/github/WilliamVenner/blackhole)

-Blackhole is a simple program that creates a folder in your computer's home directory where **files may not return**.
+Blackhole is a simple program that creates a folder in your computer's home directory where **_files may not return_**.

-Every time you start your computer/log into your user account, the Blackhole directory is moved to your computer's Recycle Bin/Trash, where you can restore it if needed.
+Every time you start your computer/log into your user account, if contents are present, the Blackhole directory is moved to your computer's Recycle Bin/Trash, where you can restore it if needed.

+## Use Cases

+* Temporary downloads
+* Temporary torrents
+* Temporary extractions of specific files in archives (`.zip`, `.tar`, `.rar`, etc)
+* Temporary storage for files waiting to be uploaded elsewhere, e.g. via FTP
+* Temporary downloads of files from instant messaging
+* A recoverable/very large/non-volatile (but slower) ramdisk
+* A glorified temp folder/recycle bin

+_And much more..._

 ## Releases